pistolilla/coursera-ibm-ai-workflow/README.md

 1. Did the EDA investigation use visualizations?
 1. Is everything containerized within a working Docker image?
 1. Did they use a visualization to compare their model to the baseline model?

----
-These are data that are minimally required for performance monitoring:
-1. runtime - The total amount of time required to process the request.
-This is a factor that directly affects the end user’s experience and should be monitored.
-1. timestamp - Timestamps are needed to evaluate how well the system handles load and concurrency.
-Additionally, timestamps are useful when connecting predictions to labels that are acquired afterwards.
-Finally, they are needed for the investigation of events that might affect the relationship between the performance and business metrics.
-1. prediction - The prediction is, of course, the primary output of a predition model.
-It is necessary to track the prediction for comparison to feedback to determine the quality of the predictions.
-Generally, predictions are returned as a list to accommodate multi-label classification.
-1. input_data_summary - Summarizing information about the input data itself.
-For the predict endpoint this is the shape of the input feature matrix, but for the training endpoint the features and targets should be summarized.
-1. model_version_number - The model version number is used to better understand the influence of model improvements (or bugs) on performance.